IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 One of the more hidden performance pitfalls is printing score and other numeric values with sprintf.
 But it makes sense when you think about how sprintf must work: repeated divides and modulos to get decimal digits.
 Profiling confirmed this with a divmod (combined divide and modulo) function appearing multiple times per sprintf call.

 The solution is binary-coded decimal numbers.
-Making an integer BCD involves only one or two divmods, and printing is done with cheaper bitwise ands and shifts (though you have to [DIY](https://github.com/IoriBranford/beeshooter/blob/fb4fb2a5c1e9329be9fbcd4fcba89f8bd36985b2/genesis/src/ui.c#L4) at time of writing).
+SGDK has integer-to-BCD using only one or two divmods.
+Printing is done with cheaper bitwise ands and shifts although you have to [DIY](https://github.com/IoriBranford/beeshooter/blob/fb4fb2a5c1e9329be9fbcd4fcba89f8bd36985b2/genesis/src/ui.c#L4) at time of writing.

 # Results